4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 ## So, What Happened?
 Kidney complications.
 Developed suddenly.
 The diagnosis the doctors gave was vague.
 They called it idiopathic, a fancy term that short for _“we don’t know what’s up either.”_

-From what I gathered, my immune system is simply over-overactive, deciding to attack both my kidneys.
+From what I gathered, my immune system is simply over-active, deciding to attack both my kidneys.

 Talk about being blessed. <br>
 **_Too blessed._**